The source of Manchester United's negative dressing room leaks has been revealed

 Man Utd issued a statement criticising the likes of the Manchester Evening News for not double checking their sources carefully enough after a number of negative stories about manager Ten Hag, who is undoubtedly suffering a frustrating start to the season so far.

-It has now emerged that the source of these leaks may be summer signing Mason Mount, with journalist Francois Plateau posting the information below…
+It has now emerged that the source of these leaks from inside the dressing room may be known, with journalist Francois Plateau posting the information on his official X account yesterday, and attracting a big response from users.

-This has not yet been confirmed by other reporters, but it may be that Mount is the one behind these stories as he seeks to give away sensitive information in the hope that he’ll later get positive treatment from journalists in return.
+This has not yet been confirmed by other reporters, but Plateau seems to believe there is one specific player leaking stories with the aim of receiving positive media coverage in return.

-Mount joined United from Chelsea in the summer and has been poor so far, so if this ends up being true fans will certainly not be at all happy with how the England international has behaved.
+Were this to be proven as true, it would obviously not go down well with United fans, but there’s been a mixed reaction from fans in terms of how much they believe this particular journalist’s information.